co-bri/book2/hackathons/netapp/index.md

 Brian McKean from NetApp presented to the class a data analysis problem he'd like to get some help on.

+# This is Brian McKean's page: I did not do the report since I brought in the data for the class

 # Overview

 Listen to his presentation carefully.
 Write down the answers to the following